perladvent/perldotcom/content/article/_pub_2001_04_p5pdigest_THISWEEK-20010422.md

 {
-   "slug" : "/pub/2001/04/p5pdigest/THISWEEK-20010422.html",
+   "draft" : null,
-   "tags" : [],
+   "authors" : [
+      "simon-cozens"
+   ],
    "description" : " Notes You can subscribe to an email version of this summary by sending an empty message to perl5-porters-digest-subscribe@netthink.co.uk.
 Please send corrections and additions to perl-thisweek-YYYYMM@simon-cozens.org where YYYYMM is the current year and month.
-Changes and additions to the perl5-porters...", "draft" : null,
+Changes and additions to the perl5-porters...", "slug" : "/pub/2001/04/p5pdigest/THISWEEK-20010422.html", "categories" : "community",
-   "date" : "2001-04-22T00:00:00-08:00",
-   "thumbnail" : null,
    "image" : null,
    "title" : "This Week on p5p 2001/04/22",
+   "date" : "2001-04-22T00:00:00-08:00",
-   "authors" : [
+   "tags" : [],
-      "simon-cozens"
-   ],
-   "categories" : "community"
+   "thumbnail" : null
 }